-To apply AC power:
+► To apply AC power:

 - 1. Connect the end of the power cord to the AC power receptacle on the front of the switch. - 2.
-Plug the AC power cord into a power source such as a wall socket or power strip.
-When you apply power, the Power LED on the switch front panel lights. if the Power LED does not light, check that the power cord is plugged in correctly and that the power source is good.
+Plug the AC power cord into a power source such as a wall socket or power strip. - Check to see that the LEDs on the front panel of the switch light correctly.When you apply power, the Power LED on the switch front panel lights and the ports LEDs for attached devices light.

+If the Power LED does not light, check to see that the power cord is plugged in correctly and that the power source is good.